 Why things may not be as easy as they seem

-Or you could find – as one news website found out to their embarrassment at the end of November – a lot of unsavoury spam being inserted into the first paragraph of every news story on their website.
+Or you could find – as one news website found out to their embarrassment – a lot of unsavoury spam being inserted into the first paragraph of every news story on their website.

 How did this happen?